 Domestic students under 20 and all international students must:

 Meet the University Entrance criteria as specified by NZQA or have education achievement at least equivalent to NZQA University Entrance.
-Where an applicant did not attend schooling in New Zealand, the relevant equivalent to University Entrance will be considered on a case-by-case basis.
+Where an applicant did not attend schooling in New Zealand, the relevant equivalent to University Entrance will be considered on a case-by-case basis; AND

 Provide evidence of ability to complete academic and other requirements (special admission requirements).